-Maldini, Baresi, Kakà, Shevchenko... legends of the game for all football fans, and even more so for AC Milan supporters!
-So, the perfect place to proclaim this passion is Casa Milan, the official team headquarters, and the Mondo Milan Museum: a spectacular exhibition experience showcasing the team’s history and trophies.
+Maldini, Baresi, Kakà, Shevchenko: legends of the game for all football fans, and even more so for AC Milan supporters.
+The perfect place to reclaim this passion is Casa Milan, the official team headquarters, and the Mondo Milan Museum: a spectacular exhibition experience where the team’s history and trophies are showcased.

-From the Hall of Fame to the Ballon d’Or winners, the Trophy Room and the multimedia theatre: come and relive the awesome emotions of 120 seasons of AC Milan history, synchronised teamwork between the Club’s past and the present successes, rare historical artefacts and cutting-edge technologies.
+From the Hall of Fame to the Hall of the Ballon d’Or winners, the Trophy Room and the multimedia theatre: come and relive the awesome emotions of 120 seasons of AC Milan history, with the Club’s past and present triumphs, rare memorabilia and cutting-edge technologies.

-Memories and testimonies merge with the objects that have been part of Rossoneri history in a rising crescendo of emotions.
+Memories and testimonies merge with the objects that have been part of the Rossoneri history in a crescendo of emotions.

 NOT TO BE MISSED

-All the displays are multi-touch, multilingual and equipped with apps for interactive info on the club’s and champions’ history, designed for all ages with interactive games.
-They also offer information on the history of the world and most relevant artistic and pictorial movements of the last two centuries.
+All the displays are multi-touch, multilingual and equipped with apps for interactive info on the Club and the Champions’ history, and interactive games designed for fans of all ages.
+Information on world history and on the most relevant artistic and pictorial movements of the last two centuries is also offered.

-In addition to the museum, the AC Milan club headquarters also houses the Milan Store that sells all the official AC Milan products: shirts, shorts, sweatshirts, gadgets and lots more gifts.
+In addition to the museum, the AC Milan club headquarters houses the Milan Store, where all the official AC Milan products are on sale: shirts, shorts, sweatshirts, gadgets and much else.

-Not only football but also good food: two of the Italians’ greatest passions come together in the new Rossonero bistrot concept.
-17 monitors enable you to watch the Rossoneri club matches and the main football and sports events as you enjoy great food.
+Not only football, but good food as well: two of Italy’s greatest passions come together in the new Rossonero bistrot concept.
+Seventeen monitors enable you to watch the Club’s matches and other major football and sports events just as you enjoy great food.

-Special content dedicated to the Club’s historical founder narrates his story and that of the Rossoneri Club from its foundation to today.
+Special content dedicated to the Club’s historical founder narrates his story and that of the Rossoneri Club from its foundation to the present day.
 Visitors will be guided through fascinating football memorabilia and anecdotes.

-The famous San Siro bench has also entered the Mondo Milan Museum: a place that has witnessed a whole range of emotions from yells and tears to hugs and joy.
+The famous San Siro bench has also entered the Mondo Milan Museum: a place that has witnessed the whole range of emotions from shouts and tears to hugs and joy.